Skip the Coverage Gap: Maintaining Diabetes Care While Changing Insurance

-To find out whether specific products – including branded insulins, devices, and durable medical supplies like pumps – are covered, call the health insurer’s customer service line or use its mobile or website (you’ll need to login).
+To find out whether specific products – including branded insulins, devices, and durable medical supplies like pumps – are covered, call the health insurer’s customer service line or visit its website (you’ll need to log in).

 You can also request to see a drug “formulary” (or list of covered drugs) to see all of the plan’s covered prescription drugs.
 Different plans may offer different brands or models of drugs and devices (one insurance company may cover LifeScan strips instead of Abbott FreeStyle strips, for instance).

 If you use an insulin pump or CGM, call the pump and CGM manufacturers directly.
 These companies should have trained professionals who will be able to help you advocate for yourself with insurance companies.